Nero in Joe Scripts

 Scripted Input Facts

 A Nero rule set can include axioms, as shown above, but usually it gets its input facts from the script.
-Any Joe value with named fields can be used as an input fact.
-This includes instances of:
+Facts can be created using the Fact type's initializer and static methods, but this is rarely necessary: any Joe value with named fields can be automatically converted into a Fact.
+This includes:

 • Native types whose proxies define fields.